Related News for Taskin Padir

 The College of Engineering recognized faculty and staff at the annual faculty and staff awards event and thanked everyone for their hard work and dedication in support of our students, college, and university during the 2023-2024 academic year.
 View award recipients and photo gallery.

-New Robotics Lab to Lead to Innovative Research
+New Robotics Lab To Lead Innovative Research

 The newly opened space in EXP for the Institute of Experiential Robotics will allow for interdisciplinary collaboration in the advancement of robotics.

-India’s landing on the Dark Side of the Moon is Cheered, now Comes the Hard Part of Space Exploration
+India’s Landing on the Dark Side of the Moon Is Cheered, Now Comes the Hard Part of Space Exploration

-After India’s successful moon landing, ECE Professors Hanumant Singh and Taskin Padir are excited to see what the future holds for lunar exploration and what role robots will play.
+After India’s successful moon landing, ECE/MIE Professor Hanumant Singh and ECE Professor Taskin Padir are excited to see what the future holds for lunar exploration and what role robots will play.

-Discovering a Passion for Robotics through Research
+Discovering a Passion for Robotics Through Research

 Serena Lin, computer engineering, participated in the UPLIFT (Undergraduate Program for Leaders in Future Transformation Program) where she started research in her first semester as an undergraduate.
 With a variety of hands-on research experiences, including an NSF REU and working at the Institute for Experiential Robotics, Lin found her passion in robotics.

-Announcing Spring 2023 PEAK Experiences Awardees
+Spring 2023 PEAK Experiences Awardees for Undergrad Research

 Faculty and Staff Awards 2023